WellyG00/active-directory-homelab/README.md

 ## Step 5: Organizational Units

-I created Organizational Units to keep the domain organized.
-These OUs separate users, groups, and workstations, which makes account management and Group Policy application easier in a business environment..
+I created Organizational Units (OUs) to keep the domain organized, including IT, Sales, HR, Workstations, and Servers.
+These OUs help separate users, groups, and devices, allowing for more efficient account management and targeted Group Policy application in a business environment.

 ![OUs](screenshots/06-organizational-units.png)